VMAproject/AkvelonTestTask/README.md

 -> dataDB.sql

-- or to uncomment a line: <beans:prop key="hibernate.hbm2ddl.auto">create</beans:prop>
+- or to uncomment line num 45;

--in the data.xml file
+- in the data.xml file